• Study level

 • Thermodynamic approach:

-• Identification and control of saturation phenomena (neoformed phases, dissolution indissolves) - Impact on the short, medium and long term behavior
+• Identification and control of saturation phenomena (neoformed, undissolved dissolution phases) - Impact on short, medium and long term behavior

 • Irradiation/dissolution or leaching couplings: radiolytic effects.

-The lectures and tutorials will be complemented by bibliographic tutorials as well as several case studies dealing with the reprocessing of spent nuclear fuels or their long-term behavior with a view to direct storage in deep geological formations
+The lectures and tutorials will be supplemented by bibliographic tutorials as well as several case studies dealing with the reprocessing of spent nuclear fuels or their long-term behavior with a view to direct storage in deep geological formations.

 Read more